LinArcX/zagros/README.md

 - gcc
 - as
 - qemu(or virtualbox or bochs)
+- doxygen

 # build/run
 ./p

 # todo
-- [] generate docs with doxygen.
+- [x] generate docs with doxygen.
+- [] setup a c unit-test library.
 - [] setup frama-c and cppcheck as static analyzer.
-- [] setup a c unit-test library.